or not to grow.

 I wanted him to do something different by taking out my front lawn (well, it used to be a lawn before this long California drought), and putting in plants and some design elements.
-They call is xeriscaping–take out the water guzzling grass and add some far less thirsty hardy plants.
+They call is xeriscaping–take out the water-guzzling grass and add some far less thirsty hardy plants.

 As I was trying to describe what I was thinking, he just didn’t understand what I was talking about.
 So we arranged for him to bring an interpreter.
 He brought his cute little hipster of a daughter to translate.

-I said to her to translate that I would like to help him grow his business if he was interested in that, and that the number one thing on the menu would be to become fluent in English, or he would be limiting himself to mostly Spanish-speaking clients.
+I said to her to translate that I would like to help him grow his business if he was interested and that the number one thing on the menu would be to become fluent in English, or he would be limiting himself to mostly Spanish-speaking clients.
 He said to me that most of his clients are English-speaking.
 But, I’m not so sure since the next door and across the street customers speak Spanish.

 But, he’s still limiting his business because he just does the same things: mow the lawn, edge the lawn, trim the ivy, use the leaf blower.
-He now does the next door neighbor’s house, my house and a new job across the street, but I am the only one asking for more and paying him more.
+He now does the next-door neighbor’s house, my house, and a new job across the street, but I am the only one asking for more and paying him more.

 That caused me to think of how we all may find ways to just get by when what we really want deep down is so much more.
 It’s kind of a way of settling, of seeing compromise as success.
 Knowing what I know from so many years of business, I cannot imagine going to Mexico and obviously dealing with Mexican clients and not being fluent in Spanish.
 I might not be there in the beginning, but I can assure you that I would make that my top priority.